DaseinPhaos/arendur/README.md

 Just Another Renderer.
 This time in Rust though.

 This is a project guided by [pbrt](http://www.pbrt.org/).
-Its on `0.0.2` for the time being, with only a partially implemented whitted ray tracer.
+Its on `0.0.3` for the time being, with a functional path-tracing based renderer.

 To tinker with it you can either clone the source code with `git`: